gurbaaz27/CS776A-Course-Project/README.md

 ## Code

+- Final Report is present in `docs/` directory.
 - Colab notebooks are present in offline form in `noteboooks/` directory.
 You may upload them on `colab` to run, or simply install all the dependencies to run locally.
+- Trained weights are present in `weights/` directory.
 - The attacks and trainers have been implemented and are present in `src/` directory.
 - Sample tests showing how to import and run code from `src/` are present in `test/` directory.
 - To install the dependencies present in `requirements.txt`, run the following code